-Command Objective This command displays the VLAN global information that is applicable to all VLANs created in the switch / all contexts.
+Command ObjectiveThis command displays the VLAN global information that is applicable to all VLANs created in the switch / all contexts.

 The information contains VLAN status, VLAN oper status, GVRP status, GMRP status, GVRP oper status, GMRP oper status, MAC-VLAN status, subnet-VLAN status, protocol-VLAN status, bridge mode of the switch, VLAN base bridge mode, VLAN traffic class status, VLAN learning mode, VLAN version number, maximum VLAN ID supported, maximum number of VLANs supported and VLAN unicast MAC learning limit.

-Syntax show vlan device info [switch <context_name>]</context_name>
+show vlan device info [switch <context_name>]

-• switch <context_name> - Displays the VLAN global information that is applicable to all VLANs, for the specified context.
-This value represents unique name of the switch context.
+Parameter switch <context_name> - Displays the VLAN global information that is</context_name> applicable to all VLANs, for the specified context.
+This value represents Description unique name of the switch context.
 This value is a string whose maximum size is 32.
-This parameter is specific to multiple instance feature.</context_name> Mode Privileged EXEC Mode

-4.1.225 show vlan device capabilities
+This parameter is specific to multiple instance feature.
+Mode wode Privileged EXEC Mode 1 226 showydan davisa canabilities .1.226 show vlan device capabilities .1.226 show vlan device Command Objective capabilities This command displays only the list of VLAN features such as traffic This command displays only the list of VLAN features such as traffic

-Command Objective This command displays only the list of VLAN features such as traffic class feature, supported in the switch / all contexts.
-Syntax show vlan device capabilities [switch <context_name>]</context_name> • switch <context_name> - Displays the VLAN global information that is applicable to all VLANs, for the specified context.
+• Parameter switch <context_name> - Displays the VLAN global information that is</context_name> Description applicable to all VLANs, for the specified context.
 This value represents unique name of the switch context.
 This value is a string whose maximum size is 32.
-This parameter is specific to multiple instance feature.</context_name> Mode Privileged EXEC Mode
+This parameter is specific to multiple instance feature.